jakemay04/startup/README.md

 ## 🚀 Specification Deliverable

-> [!NOTE]
->  Fill in this sections as the submission artifact for this deliverable.
-You can refer to this [example](https://github.com/webprogramming260/startup-example/blob/main/README.md) for inspiration.

-For this deliverable I did the following.
-I checked the box `[x]` and added a description for things I completed.

 - [x] Proper use of Markdown
 - [x] A concise and compelling elevator pitch
 - [x] Description of key features